alexbfree/thesis/src/chapter-7.md

 ### Theories of Change

 To provide a structure for cataloguing the insights conveyed by this chapter, I use a _Theory of Change (ToC)_ framing.
 ToC is a set of methodologies is commonly used by philanthropists, educators and those trying to improve the lives of disadvantaged populations [@brest2010]; the theories can be used in different ways including planning, participatory design and field evaluation of the effectiveness of new initiatives.
 There are many different implementations, but common to most of them is a focus on explicitly mapping out desired outcomes [@taplin2012] with a clear focus on who is acting and whether the change being brought about is a change in action, or a change in thinking [@vanEs2015].
-In this chapter, ToC theory will be used in a very limited way, to provide a structural frame for proposed changes, as described below.
+In this chapter, ToC theory will be used in a very limited way, not as a methodology but simply to provide a structural frame for proposed changes, as described below.
 Using ToC to perform evaluation of the effectiveness of proposed change approaches in action in society would be well beyond the scope of this thesis.
 Nonetheless, this frame is a useful way to map out the different approaches to changing the world in pursuit of the ideal of better HDR.

 ![Figure 29: The Four Dimensions of Change[^17]](./src/figs/fig29-dimensions-of-change.png)